guillemsegura/collection/README.md

 # collection

-Utility class that allows grouping and manipulation of datasets.
+Utility class that allows grouping and manipulation of datasets to the group and individual level.

 ## Installation